Puerto Rico's uncounted hurricane deaths

 Anecdotally, two threads ran through the uncounted deaths reported to us by funeral homes: People seem to have died primarily in the aftermath of the hurricane, rather than the storm itself; and many of the victims seem to be older people.

 We were unable to document any so-called "direct" hurricane deaths -- such as those suffered from blunt trauma or injury -- that occurred the day of the storm and were missed by the government.
-People who may have suffered deaths indirectly related to the storm -- those who died awaiting medical treatment, who committed suicide in the aftermath or Maria, or who perished due to lack of power and clean water -- were easier to identify.
+People who may have suffered deaths indirectly related to the storm -- those who died awaiting medical treatment, who committed suicide in the aftermath of Maria, or who perished due to lack of power and clean water -- were easier to identify.

 Some of the undercounting appears to result from confusion about what should classify as a hurricane death.
 The Puerto Rican government says indirect deaths do count.
 On its official list, there are three suicides and a few heart attacks, for example.
 One official hurricane death occurred after a person fell off the roof while apparently trying to repair a storm-damaged home.